 At Burt & Davies we believe that:

-- Lawyers should always provide clear and transparent information about their fee arrangements.
+- Lawyers should always provide clear and transparent information about fee arrangements.

 - Clients should be equipped to make a fully informed choice.

-- Injured accident victims should have fee arrangements that ensure benefits are not eroded by legal fees.
+- Injured accident victims should have fee arrangements that ensure benefits are not consumed by legal fees.

 - All fee arrangements should be fair and ethical.